Spennymoor: Politics

 Spennymoor had elected Labour MPs for many years, but in recent times the area has become more marginal.
 From 1918 to 1950 it had its own parliamentary constituency, from 1950 to 1974 it was in the Durham constituency and from 1974 to 1983 in the North West Durham constituency.
 From 1983 to 1997 it was part of the Sedgefield constituency; during this time the MP was Tony Blair, who was Leader of the Opposition for the last three years of his tenure as the town's MP.
-The town had been moved out of the constituency by the time he became Prime Minister.
+The town had been moved out of the constituency by the time Blair became Prime Minister.
 Since 1997 it has been part of the Bishop Auckland constituency, whose MP from 2005 to 2019 was Helen Goodman, from the Labour Party.
 In 2019 the seat elected its first Conservative MP, Dehenna Davison.

 Spennymoor returns 5 County Councillors to Durham County Council from two Electoral Divisions covering the town, and its constituent villages.
 Tudhoe Division covers Tudhoe Village, Tudhoe Moor, and Low Spennymoor.
 Spennymoor Division covers Spennymoor, Middlestone Moor, and Byers Green.